minjo1234/TIL/3.Resource/CS/Cloud/Docker/Docker Compose/Concept.md

 ### 3.Easy Setting Management

-- Network, Volume, Dependency declare `yml` file
+- Network, Volume, Dependency declare `yml` file -> not use `docker run`
+- ray all of the contents that affected by application

+### 4.Dependency Minimize